Stock Market Crashes: Key Takeaways

 Steep Drop in Prices and Major Losses

-That leaves many investors with major losses.
-Sadly, it’s usually the least-educated investors who buy at the top and end up with the biggest losses.
+A stock market crash leaves many investors with losses.
+Sadly, it’s usually the least-educated investors who buy at the top that end up with the biggest losses.

-With the traditional mindset of buying and holding forever, most people who bought late won’t sell when the market starts to correct.
-Too many wait until the market tanks further.
+Most people who bought late won’t sell when the market starts to correct.
+They wait until the market tanks further.
 That only adds more fuel to the sell-off.

-The biggest stock market bubbles in history led to a recession or depression.
+The biggest stock market crashes in history led to a recession or depression.

 It happens when the poor monetary policy that started the bubble dries up.
-Or when people lose their life savings, which can lead their losing homes or other property.
-Declining stock prices affect more than just those who held positions in stocks.
+Or when people lose their life savings, which can lead to them losing their homes or other assets.

-The losses can ripple through the overall economy and affect consumer confidence and even jobs.
-It can eventually affect the whole country and recovery can take years.
+The losses can ripple through the economy and affect consumer confidence and jobs.
+Sometimes a full economic recovery can take years or even decades.

 Stock Market Bubble Indicators